Cyb3rHun73rs/CTF-WRITE-UPS/picoCTF-2024/Forensics/Scan Surprise.md

 ## Approach
-&rarr; The challenge proved straightforward, merely requiring the user to scan a QR code in order to obtain the flag download the file and unzip it
+&rarr; The challenge proved straightforward, merely requiring the user to scan a QR code in order to obtain the flag

+1. download the file and unzip it

      $ unzip challenge.zip
-you are given a QR code
+2. you are given a QR code

 ![Screenshot (405)](https://github.com/Cyb3rHun73rs/CTF-WRITE-UPS/assets/159914996/68b467eb-2cfa-4cf5-a62f-3f261f5f2b75)
+3. scan the QR code

 There are many ways of scanning QR codes
 * Smartphone Cameras